The Ultimate Calorie Calculator for Flexible Dieting

 Click on the box that describes the goal you want to achieve and you’ll see the calories required for that goal.
 You have 4 options :

-FAT LOSS : If you click on this box, you’ll be given the option below to choose how fast you’d like to lose fat.
-You have the choice of 1/2lb per week, 1lb per week or 1.5lb per week.
 I wouldn’t recommend losing fat more aggressively than that as you increase your risk of muscle loss, especially the leaner you get.

-The more aggressive your fat loss, the lower your calories will be.
-However, if you do want to get even more aggressive, then you would click on the PERSONAL box and enter your own calories.
+However, if you do want to get even more aggressive, then you would click on the “PERSONAL” box and enter your own calories to lose weight faster

-BULKING : This option is for those who are looking to add muscle mass to their frame.
+This option is for those who are looking to add muscle mass to their frame.
 By clicking this button, you’ll have calories added on top of your TDEE to put you in a calorie surplus thus putting you in a better environment for building muscle.

 You’ll again have 3 options to choose from relating to how aggressively you want to build muscle.
 The options are Lean Gains, Standard Bulk and “What abs…?
 I’m Bulking Bro”.
 A good starting place is the “standard bulk” option.
 Being too aggressive with your calorie surplus will not lead to more muscle gain but will lead to increased excess fat storage.